ipaas-com/iPaaS.Integration.DevelopmentUtility/README.md

  * [Configuration File](#configuration-file)

 ## Overview
-This tool provides three main features for developers looking to add an integration to the iPaaS.com platform:
+This tool provides several main features for developers looking to add an integration to the iPaaS.com platform:
 1. Upload a completed file to the iPaaS platform and run the requried steps to make the new file available for use.
 1. Run local tests against your integration
 1. Run specific integration hooks and view the activity and technical log output as the hook is processed.